SoftwareAG/c8y-docs/content/concepts/platform-sla.md

 #### **Maintenance**

 * **Ongoing maintenance and upgrades:** The {{< product-c8y-iot >}} platform is continuously maintained and upgraded to ensure optimal performance and security.
 * **Seamless upgrades:** This maintenance process is designed to be seamless and generally invisible to customers.
-The timing and content of upgrades are at the discretion of Cumulocity.
+The timing and content of upgrades are at the discretion of {{< company-c8y >}}.
 * **Upgrade information:** Details about scheduled upgrade times are available on the platform’s status pages as outlined above, while information about the specific changes included in each upgrade can be found in the [change logs](/change-logs/) within the customer documentation.
 * **Regulated environments:** For customers operating in regulated environments, an optional annual maintenance schedule is available to meet specific compliance requirements.

 ### Acceptance

-By using the Services provided by Cumulocity, the Customer agrees to adhere to the terms outlined in this SLA.
+By using the Services provided by {{< company-c8y >}}, the Customer agrees to adhere to the terms outlined in this SLA.